 With the exception of permanently transcripted sanctions, a student may request to have any reports or action statements be removed from their academic file upon graduation, see Level Two Sanction for exceptions.
-Students should address requests to the AVPAA.
+Students should address requests to the Executive Director of the Owen Center.